elrnv/hdkrs/README.md

 You will then need to [setup the Houdini development environment](https://www.sidefx.com/docs/hdk/_h_d_k__intro__getting_started.html).
 On Linux and macOS this means sourcing the `houdini_setup` script from the Houdini install directory.
 On Windows this means opening the "Command Line Tools" program provided with the Houdini install.

+## Building and Installing an HDK plugin

+First make sure that all the steps in the section above are completed.

-Then `cd` into the root directory of the plugin you want to build (e.g. `objio` in this repo), and run the following command:
+Change the current working directory (or `cd`) to the root directory of the plugin you want to build (e.g. `objio` in this repo), and run the following command:
 ```
 > cargo hdk --release
 ```